OUR TRAVEL STORIES |

 Once I had dropped them off I took the camera for a drive to Glenfinnan a hamlet in Lochaber area of the Highlands of Scotland.
 In 1745 the Jacobite rising began here when Prince Charles Edward Stuart raised his standard on the shores of Loch Shiel.

-The Catholic Church of St Mary and St Finnan which stands in a magnificent raised location in Glenfinnan which offers stupendous views down Loch Shiel and across to the mountains which line the loch's south eastern shore.
+I was first in search of The Catholic Church of St Mary and St Finnan which stands in a magnificent raised location in Glenfinnan which offers stupendous views down Loch Shiel and across to the mountains which line the loch's south eastern shore.
 It is difficult to think of a more beautifully located church anywhere in the world.

-Described as the greatest railway journey in the world, this 84 mile round trip takes you past a list of impressive extremes.
+I then took a 3 minute drive from here to find what I had really come to the Highlands for, The Jacobite train or as most call it the Harry Potter train, Described as the greatest railway journey in the world, this 84 mile round trip takes you past a list of impressive extremes.
 Starting near the highest mountain in Britain, Ben Nevis, it visits Britain's most westerly mainland railway station, Arisaig; passes close by the deepest freshwater loch in Britain, Loch Morar and the shortest river in Britain, River Morar, finally arriving next to the deepest seawater loch in Europe, Loch Nevis!

 It is hard to describe how impressive the Glenfinnan Viaduct is, it stands above natural running water streams surrounded by miles of mountain range, I had done some research on where best to stand to see the Hogwarts Express come over the bridge and wow I was in for a real treat, the driver blasted the trains horn and then it just appears from the arch of the bridge with its steam filling the Highlands air.
 A magical 60 second of action as if I was watching the scene in the film where the Hogwarts express departs from platform nine and three quarters in King’s Cross station to Hogsmeade station where the students disembark for Hogwarts School of witchcraft and wizardry.